Where To Go In Croatia In 2019: 19 Places That Never Ever Make The Big Lists

 But, after I traveled to Slavonia in the eastern part of Croatia this year, I was blown away by the natural and cultural diversity of this region.

-Slavonia is a much less visited part of Croatia, but it’s here that you’ll find Papuk Nature Park, which may just be the most underrated Croatian park – and since 2015 it also happens to be Croatia’s first and only UNESCO Geopark.
+Slavonia is a much less visited part of Croatia, but it’s here that you’ll find Papuk Nature Park, which may just be the most underrated Croatian park.
+Moreover, since 2015 it also happens to be Croatia’s first and only UNESCO Geopark.

-The nature park lies in a low-lying area in Slavonia known as Pannonia, which is also home to the Slavonia Highlands.
+The nature park lies in a low-lying area in Slavonia known as Pannonia, which is also home to the Slavonia Highlands, one of the most beautiful natural places in Croatia to visit.
 The mountains that dominate this landscape are by no means high—up to 1,000 meters—but because the valleys are so low, they are very prominent and visible.
 Thick forests cover virtually the entire landscape, from valley to mountain, and set this particular region apart from the rest of Slavonia.

 While here, make sure you step into a local restaurant or two, as Slavonia is known for some out-of-this -world cuisine!

 The town is home to many things (that I need to go back and explore in much greater detail), but I did manage to see a few sites.
-There is one thing you can’t miss if you are in the area.
-Both from is sheer size and position on the landscape, and also for how magnificent it is – The Đakovo Cathedral.
+There is one thing you can’t miss if you are in the area, both for its sheer size and position on the landscape, and also for how magnificent it is.
+That attraction is the Đakovo Cathedral, which single-handedly makes the town one of the best destinations in Croatia beyond the famous cities.

 The imposing Đakovo Cathedral’s full name is the Cathedral Basilica of St. Peter and is one of the most important religious landmarks in Slavonia.